-Between classes, many people are moving through our halls.
-In order to ensure everyone's safety, we ask you to cooperate with our policies of hall conduct.
-Please move to the right to avoid congestion.
-Do not block the way as you move down the hall.
+Upon entering and exiting the building, there will be times numerous people are moving through our halls.
+In order to ensure everyone's safety, especially at this time, we ask you to cooperate with our policies of hall conduct.
+You must walk single file (no side to side walking) and to the right hand side of the hallway.
 Remember, running, whistling, shouting, swearing, and pushing are not courteous or safe behaviors and are therefore not permitted.
 As a member of the Whisconier Middle School student body, you help establish the kind of school we have.
-We expect you to behave in a courteous manner and the school staff.
-We expect you to be helpful, honest, and trustworthy.
+We expect you to behave in a courteous manner and disrespectful behavior will not be tolerated.
+We also expect you to be helpful, honest, and trustworthy.
 We know that your parents join us in encouraging you to be the best possible person you can be, to follow our rules and to set a positive example for other students.